MoserMichael/my-notes/talking-with-chatgtp-b.md

 Example: (I'm a 70kb male) (context) (give me a 3 month training program) (task)

 Seems plausible, that a focused prompt will direct the focus of the model to some relevant portion of its training data.
-Now I wonder if you can tell the LLM invent a nice prompt, given these rules.
+Now I wonder if you can tell the LLM to invent a nice prompt, given these rules.

 -----